sds-edu/SDS-CD-GH-AWS-Guide/README.md

 # CS3219 SE Toolbox - CD with GitHub Actions and AWS
+The CS3219 SE Toolbox is a collection of guides and resources to help you get started with the various tools and technologies used CS3219 - Software Engineering Principles and Patterns.

+This guide provides a step-by-step walkthrough on how to set up Continuous Deployment (CD) with GitHub Actions and Amazon Web Services (AWS).
 ## Learning Objectives

 Welcome to this guide on Continuous Deployment (CD) with GitHub Actions and Amazon Web Services (AWS).
 In this guide, you will learn:

-- how to manually deploy the backend of the address book app you created previously to AWS environment
+- How to manually deploy the backend of the address book app you created previously to AWS environment.
-- how to set up a GitHub Actions workflow that automates the deployment process
+- How to set up a GitHub Actions workflow that automates the deployment process.

 ## Prerequisites